SRJPE/JPE-datasets/scripts/rst/feather-river/feather-rst-effort.md

 **NA and Unknown Values**

 -   8.1 % of values in the `fish_processed` column are NA.

+### Identified issues with this dataset

+-   Not all the years have the same coverage.
+    -   2008 data is 66 % NAs.
+    -   2017 and 2006 are both low catch years.
+These were wet years with difficult trapping conditions.
+Low catch may be due to traps not functioning correctly.

 ### Save cleaned data back to google cloud